Copycat Recipes: How to Make McDonald’s Shamrock Shake

 So, RecipeLion teamed up with AllFreeCopycatRecipes to bring you a copycat recipe for McDonald’s Shamrock Shake.
-We were surprised to find out that it is a lot easier to make than you think and requires a very few ingredients.
-After a few attempts in making the recipe, we think that we finally got it down.
+We were surprised to find out that this dessert is a lot easier to make than you think and requires a very few ingredients.
+After a few attempts in making this amazing dessert recipe, we think that we finally got it down.
 Now we can enjoy our favorite Saint Paddy’s Day drink all year round.

 There were a few things that we noticed while making the Shamrock Shake.
 First off, the amount of milk that you add depends on how thick you prefer your shake.
 We like our shakes to be a little smoother rather than thick, so we added a little more milk.
 We also decided that as much as we like mint, the thing that makes the Shamrock shake so unique is it’s mild and subtle mint flavor.
 If you prefer a stronger mint flavor feel free to add more peppermint extract, but we recommend 1/8 of a teaspoon.